Complex projective structures with Schottky holonomy: Decomposition of a Schottky structure into good holed spheres

 This lemma implies Proposition \ref{phi}:

-\begin{proof}[Proof of Proposition \ref{phi} with Lemma \ref{induction} assumed] Note that Conclusions (I'), (II'), [1] (III') on $\phi_2$ correspond to Assumptions (I), (II), (III) on $\phi_1$.
+\begin{proof}[Proof of Proposition \ref{phi} with Lemma \ref{induction} assumed] Clearly Conclusions (I'), (II'), (III') on $\phi_2$ correspond to Assumptions (I), (II), (III) on $\phi_1$, respectively.
 Therefore, starting from the base case that ${\phi_1} = id$, we repeatedly apply Lemma \ref{induction} and inductively reduce the number of the loops of $L_{\phi_1}$.
-This reduction process preserves the loop isotopic to $\ld_{\phi_1}$.
-Thus, there is exactly one loop isotopic to $\ld$ left, we obtain $\phi$ satisfying (i), (II), as the composition of $\phi_2$'s obtained from this repeated application of Lemma \ref{induction}.
-Hence this $\phi$ realizes Proposition \ref{phi} (as discussed above). \end{proof}
+Since $L_{\phi_1}$ always contains at least two outer most loops, we can proceed out induction, preserving the loop isotopic to $\ld_{\phi_1}$.
+Thus, when there is exactly one loop isotopic to $\ld$ left, we obtain $\phi_2$ satisfying (i), (II).
+Hence this $\phi_2$ realizes Proposition \ref{phi} (as discussed above). \end{proof}